mwilson309-alt/topics-about-me-2026/README.md

 + What you would need to learn in order to make it
 >I would need to learn how to publish an app, how to update an app, And I would need to make an AI

-*Don't worry about whether yu currently know how to build it.*
+*Don't worry about whether you currently know how to build it.*

-this is a change

 ## Part 6 — Prove You Know Markdown